sarayu122/Tasks/README.md

 - `single-layer-nndl/` — Single-layer (NumPy) feedforward neural net example.
 - `text_rag/` — Retrieval-Augmented Generation (RAG) pipeline with ChromaDB and a small UI in `text_rag/text_rag_ui/`.
+- `document_RAG/` — Flask-based Document RAG: upload a PDF/TXT/DOCX, index
+	chunks into Pinecone, and ask questions grounded in the uploaded document.

 Open a project's own `README.md` for full details and project-specific commands.